compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

    cd ./unittests/CppInterOp/

 We will run our tests in a fresh installed browser.
 Installing the browsers, and running the tests within the installed browsers will be platform dependent.
-To do this on MacOS execute the following
+To do this for Chrome and Firefox on MacOS execute the following

 .. code:: bash